 Are you ready for prime-time?
 Can’t figure out when (or where, or whether) to use a forum?
 Not sure why your assignments look so strange?
 Can’t figure out exactly how to use screencasting?
 What did happen to your grade book?!
 There are several things to consider before you make your course available to students.
 Our ID team and the ATC can help you make sure you are ready.
-Contact the email@example.com or firstname.lastname@example.org for assistance.
+Contact the email@example.com or firstname.lastname@example.org for a final review or assistance.

 Course Refresh (improvement)